 At the same time, the two groups are coming together for another 10-year licensing deal to design, produce and distribute men’s footwear, bags and small leather goods for Authentic’s Brooks Brothers brand in the U.S.

-The first collection managed under Aldo Group will launch in-store in February 2024 and will be distributed in better department stores, specialty retailers, Brooks Brothers stores, websites in North America and franchised stores globally.
+The first collection managed under Aldo Group will launch in-store in February 2024 and will be distributed in better department stores, specialty retailers, Brooks Brothers stores, websites in North America, and franchised stores globally.

-“It’s pretty rare that you get to work with a brand that’s been around well before you and will be around well after you,” Frankel said.
-“That’s my favorite thing about Brooks Brothers; I have a deep level of respect for its heritage, its legacy.
+“It’s pretty rare that you get to work with a brand that’s been around well before you were and will be around well after you,” Frankel said.
+“That’s my favorite thing about Brooks Brothers, I have a deep level of respect for its heritage, its legacy.
 When you think of other brands that have achieved that it’s very unique in the marketplace.”

 And for Jarrod Weber, group president of lifestyle and chief brand officer at Authentic, Aldo was the right partner for the job when it came to these two deals.
-He noted that the footwear and accessories company was “extremely intentional” about immersing themselves into Ted Baker and Brooks Brothers.
+He noted that the footwar and accessories company was “extremely intentional” about immersing themselves into Ted Baker and Brooks Brothers.

 “We are always looking for aggressive and talented companies that we believe would represent our brands well and we are an admirer of what the Aldo Group represents in the marketplace,” Weber told FN.
 “Once dialogue began, both companies believed this opportunity was worth pursuing.
 Their expertise and speed to market ensures that Ted Baker and Brooks Brothers will continue to deliver high-quality products that our consumers have come to expect and appreciate.”

 This isn’t the first time the Aldo Group has partnered with the powerhouse on footwear licensing deals.
-Frankel told FN that the company currently holds the license for Element and Billabong footwear under the Boardriders Group, which Authentic announced it was acquiring in March for an undisclosed sum.
+Frankel told FN that the company currently holds the license for Element and Billabong footwear under the Boardriders Group, which coincidentally, Authentic announced it was acquiring in March for an undisclosed sum.